JohnMahglass/Mindustry-Archipelago-Randomizer/ap-doc/DetailedOptions.md

 # Mindustry options explained

 ## Campaign choice
 There are 2 campaign in Mindustry.
 The Serpulo planet and the Erekir planet.
-Campaign gameplay and lenght varies between both campaign.
+Campaign gameplay and length varies between both campaign.
 If you are willing to play a longer game you can also select to play both campaign.
 Serpulo is a more open-ended campaign with tower defense type gameplay.
 Erekir is a more linear campaign with an RTS type gameplay.

 ## Goal
 There are currently 2 possible goal in Mindustry.\